-However, the growth in advertising industry hasn’t reached its peak and faces more challenges than ever to maintain the impressive growth it has enjoyed in the past and recent times.
-This all brings questions to the future of the advertising agencies in Nigeria.
+However, the growth in the Nigerian advertising industry hasn’t reached its peak and faces more challenges than ever to maintain the impressive growth it has enjoyed in the past and recent times.
+This all brings questions to the future of advertising agencies in Nigeria.

-Advertising as defined by Arens (1997) is “the structured and non-personal communication usually paid for and usually persuasive in nature about products (goods, services and ideas) by identified sponsors through various media”; and by Encyclopaedia Americana (1997) as “the techniques and practices used to bring products, services, opinions or causes to public notice for the purpose of persuading the public to respond in a certain way toward what is advertised”; and in shorter terms, Advertising is a subset of Marketing.
+Advertising as defined by Arens (1997) is “the structured and non-personal communication usually paid for and usually persuasive in nature about products (goods, services and ideas) by identified sponsors through various media platforms”; and by Encyclopaedia Americana (1997) as “the techniques and practices used to bring products, services, opinions or causes to public notice for the purpose of persuading the public to respond in a certain way toward what is advertised”; and in shorter terms, advertising is a subset of marketing.
 Marketing is a process involving a series of actions that take place sequentially; aimed at satisfying customer’s needs.
-In other words, Advertising is a marketing strategy which conveys no less than required enticing information about a business, organisation or product.
+In other words, advertising is a marketing strategy that conveys no less than required enticing information about a business, organisation or product.

-Advertising (Ad) agencies on the other hand are responsible for the using their platforms to pass and display information about products or services by companies to the immediate public with the aim of increasing demand for their services or products.
-A method used by Ad agencies is to display their client’s products through online platforms including websites, blogs and social media with somewhat large user base such as YouTube, Google etc., while another method used by agencies is the display of products and services on newspapers, billboards, flyers etc. Advertising serves vital roles in any organization such as branding products, building brand awareness, preference and loyalty.
-Advertising also effectively reduces cost of sales as such that the cost of reaching out to a large consumer base is considerably equal to reaching just one consumer.
+Advertising (Ad) agencies, on the other hand, are responsible for the using their platforms to pass and display information about products or services by companies to the immediate public with the aim of increasing demand for their services or products.
+A method used by Ad agencies is to display their client’s products through online media platforms including websites, blogs and social media with somewhat large target audiences such as YouTube, Google etc., while another method used by agencies is the display of products and services on newspapers, billboards, flyers etc. Advertising serves vital roles in any organization such as branding products, building brand awareness, preference and loyalty.
+Advertising also effectively reduces the cost of sales as such that the cost of reaching out to a large consumer base is considered equal to reaching just one consumer.

-The boost in business activities in Nigeria then encouraged more media advertising which led to the establishment of the first Ad agency in Nigeria “West African Publicity Ltd” (WAP).
-Further growth in economy and business created opportunities for more business and organisations which led to further need for advertising.
+The boost in business activities in Nigeria then encouraged more media advertising and online advertising which led to the establishment of the first Ad agency in Nigeria “West African Publicity Ltd” (WAP).
+Further growth in economy and business created opportunities for more businesses and organisations which led to further need for advertising.
 However, the continuous growth in advertising in Nigeria brings along some challenges that would require careful attention in the immediate future.
-To mention a few; Nigeria’s poor economy is a debatable topic and would easily affect most organisations due to poor purchasing power by majority of Nigerians.
+To mention a few; Nigeria’s poor economy is a debatable topic and would easily affect most organisations due to poor purchasing power by the majority of Nigerians.

-Bearing in mind few more challenges being faced by the Ad industry in Nigeria and hoping these challenges are efficiently tackled, the industry shouldn’t have problems developing into one of the finest globally.
-It’s a bright light at the end of the tunnel for the Ad agencies in Nigeria as the constant growth and activities carried out by top Ad agencies in Nigeria would help to raise the flag of the industry as a whole.
-Frequent monitoring of the aforementioned and unscripted challenges overtime would greatly help the cause of the Ad industry in competing with Ad industries worldwide.
+Bearing in mind few more challenges being faced by the Advertising industry in Nigeria and hoping these challenges are efficiently tackled, the industry shouldn’t have problems developing into one of the finest globally.
+It’s a bright light at the end of the tunnel for the Ad agencies in Nigeria, as the constant marketing growth and activities carried out by top advertising agencies in Nigeria would help to raise the flag of the industry as a whole.
+Frequent monitoring of the aforementioned and unscripted challenges over time would greatly help the cause of advertising companies in competing with Ad industries worldwide.